Learning Concepts Definable in First-Order Logic with Counting: Introduction

-This paper studies the classification problems in the declara\-tive framework that has been introduced in \cite{DBLP:journals/mst/GroheT04,DBLP:conf/lics/GroheR17}, where logics are used to describe the hypotheses.
-Grohe and Ritzert showed in \cite{DBLP:conf/lics/GroheR17} that learning hypotheses in first-order logic is possible in time polynomial in the number of training examples and the degree of the background structure.
-For structures of polylogarithmic degree and training sequences of polylogarithmic length, measured in the size of the background structure, this yields a learning algorithm that runs in polylogarithmic time.
+In \cite{GroheRitzert_FO}, Grohe and Ritzert considered learning tasks where the hypotheses can be described using first-order logic.
 We are interested in learning hypotheses that can be expressed in SQL.
 While first-order logic can be seen as the “logical core” of SQL, there are aggregating operators in SQL, namely COUNT, AVG, SUM, MIN, and MAX, that do not have corresponding expressions in first-order logic.
-Motivated by this, we study the logic FOCN(P), which Kuske and Schweikardt introduced in \cite{DBLP:journals/corr/KuskeS17} and which extends first-order logic by cardinality conditions similar to the COUNT operator in SQL.
-The logic depends on a collection of numerical predicates P, i.e., functions \(P \colon \ZZ^m \to \{0,1\}\), that we use in FOCN(P)-formulas to express restrictions on the results of counting terms.
+Motivated by this, we study the first-order logic with counting \(\FOCN\), which Kuske and Schweikardt introduced in \cite{KuskeSchweikardt_FOCN} and which extends first-order logic by cardinality conditions similar to the COUNT operator in SQL.
+The logic depends on a collection \(\PP\) of numerical predicates, \ie, functions \(P \colon \ZZ^m \to \{0,1\}\), that can be used in formulas to express restrictions on the results of counting terms.

-Let \(\CB = (U(\CB), L, C)\) be the background structure from \cref{exmp: encyclopedia}, where \(U(\CB)\) is the set of all pages, \(L\) is the binary relation of links between pages and \(C\) is the unary relation of category pages.
-The SQL query from \cref{fig: encyclopedia SQL query} can be expressed as the FOCN(P)-formula
+Let \(\SA = (U(\SA), L(\SA), C(\SA))\) be the background structure from \cref{exa:encyclopedia}, where the universe \(U(\SA)\) is the set of all pages, \(L(\SA)\) is the binary relation of links between pages, and \(C(\SA)\) is the unary relation of category pages.
+The SQL query from \cref{fig:SQL-query} can be expressed as the \(\FOCN\) formula